-Terms and conditions for Great Adventures Great Barrier Reef Adventure from Cairns
+Terms and conditions for Great Barrier Reef Adventure

 - On very rare occasions, services can be subject to the effect of weather or unforeseen circumstances.
 Should a cruise not operate for any reason passengers will be offered an alternative day or a refund authorised.

-- Those wishing to dive will be required to fill out a medical questionnaire on board prior to diving.
+- Those wishing to dive will be required to fill out a medical questionnaire onboard before diving.
 Certain medical conditions and medications may preclude some people from diving.
-It is recommended a wait of 12 hours but preferably 24 hours, if doing multiple dives, before ascending to an altitude of 300 metres or greater.
+It is recommended a wait of 12 hours but preferably 24 hours if doing multiple dives, before ascending to an altitude of 300 metres or greater.
 Snorkelling can be a strenuous activity.
 Please use caution and inform the crew of any medical conditions.
 The minimum age for diving is 12 years.

 - An Environmental Management Charge of $7.00 is levied on all adults and children 4 years and over entering the Great Barrier Reef World Heritage area.
 This charge is included in the above prices.

-Frequently Asked Questions for Great Adventures Great Barrier Reef Adventure from Cairns
+Frequently Asked Questions for Great Barrier Reef Adventure

 - Can I change the date of my cruise?

 Yes, you are welcome to change your day of travel locally direct with the tour operator, providing there is availability.
 There are no fees to change dates.
-However, you must contact them a minimum of 24 hours prior to travel.
+However, you must contact them a minimum of 24 hours before travel.